rajendra627/k8s-bootcamp/rbac/README.md

 # Role Based Access Control #

 When you provision a K8S cluster on Azure Container Service using the az cli, RBAC is not enabled by default.
 Therefore, everyone will have full read/write access.
 But what happens if you need to provide other users/roles restricted access to the K8S cluster?
-For example, you want "QA" roles having read/write access to only their environment, and "Dev" roles having read/write access to only their evironment.
+For example, you want "QA" roles having read/write access to only their environment, and "Dev" roles having read/write access to only their environment.
 This is where RBAC comes into play.

+**Note, you can also provision multiple clusters - a separate one for each environment that needs to be supported.
+This is actually the simpler approach and used by many organizations.**

-**Note: ACS currently does not support RBAC.
+**Note: ACS and AKS currently does not support RBAC.
 To enable RBAC in Azure, you need to use [ACS Engine](https://github.com/Azure/acs-engine).
 However, this is an advanced topic so we will be using Minikube to demonstrate RBAC in K8S**

 ## Objective ##